dimasma0305/PHP-MySQL-Docker-Compose-Example/README.md

 │       ├── example.init_1.sh  # Example script for creating a new MySQL user
 │       └── example.init_2.sql # Example script for initializing a new MySQL database
-├── docker-compose.yml      # Defines the Docker services for running the PHP, Apache, and MySQL containers ├── LICENSE                 # Contains licensing information for the project ├── php                     # Contains files for configuring the PHP server │   ├── dockerfile         # Defines the Docker image for the PHP server
+├── docker-compose.yml      # Defines the Docker services for running the PHP, Apache, and MySQL containers ├── .env                    # Contains environment variables for the Docker Compose file ├── LICENSE                 # Contains licensing information for the project ├── php                     # Contains files for configuring the PHP server │   ├── dockerfile         # Defines the Docker image for the PHP server